 - Create sales processes

 - Help marketing to build sales funnels for continued lead generation

 Why undertake a career in business development?

-- dynamic work that pushes you to learn new things quickly (to be good at selling you need to understand yourself first the value of the service you offer)
+- Dynamic work that pushes you to learn new things quickly

-- high pressure but also more fun than a traditional job (at least for me)
+- Higher pressure but also more fun than a traditional job

-- being your boss (if it is in a large organization, of course, you will respond to someone.
+- Be your own boss (if it is in a large organization, of course, you will respond to someone.
 However, the only boss you have are the commercial objectives you agreed upon)